Many challenges:

 Diver servicing

-Divers - here in Malindi National Park, Kenya - can manage otherwise very difficult sites - such as on wrecks - where other methods may be suffer from their lack of precision in the placement of the POD.
+Divers - here in Malindi National Park, Kenya - can manage otherwise very difficult sites - such as on wrecks - where other methods may suffer from their lack of precision in the placement of the POD.

 Acoustic release